 - After millennia of being corrupted by the One Ring (not to mention living in a cave), Gollum couldn't stand sunlight, and hated moonlight as well.

-- In The Dresden Files magic itself gets weakened by sunlight: Spells and wards that aren't constantly maintained tend only to last until the next sunrise.
-Sunlight also damages or annoys several supernatural creatures.
+- In The Dresden Files magic itself seems weakened by sunlight: Spells and wards that aren't constantly maintained tend only to last until the next sunrise.
+Ironically, Harry notes that this is not because sunlight is in itself purifying, but rather because dawn is a powerful symbol of new beginnings.
+Standing magic isn't weakened by light itself, but by the start of the day.
+Sunlight also damages or annoys several supernatural creatures for more traditional reasons.

 - The Red Court vampires get hurt by sunlight; Harry hits Bianca with a handkerchief full of stored sunlight, and it burns through her meat sack to reveal the bat-thing beneath.